Heydarchi/SELinux-Explorer/README.md

 # SELinux Explorer
 <br/>

-SELinux Explorer is a utility designed to help developers explore SELinux policies, with a focus on Android SELinux at present.
+SELinux Explorer is a utility designed to help developers explore and visualize SELinux policies, with a focus on Android SELinux at present.
 The project initially started as a command-line tool but has since evolved to include a graphical user interface (GUI) for better usability and to provide additional features such as filtering, generating custom output, and reusing data.

 The tool supports the following file types:
 - `file_contexts`